ctf0/Blazar/README.md

 however because we are caching the result, so this will only happen once per page.

-also note that we are saving the page cache equal to the url so even if you switched off the `bots_only` option, if the page is cached then we will always serve the cached result.

 # Notes

 #### # Why PhantomJs